 WomenNC CSW Leadership Training Program is a continuum to WomenNC’s Mission to lead young adults in the elimination of social injustice for women and girls.

 Since 2010, WomenNC has sponsored a panel of North Carolina university students at nine successive United Nations’ Commission on the Status of Women (CSW) conferences in New York City.
-Forty-four (44) WomenNC CSW Fellowships have been awarded to young women and men demonstrating high motivation for involvement in regional and international women’s human rights issues and solutions.
+Fifty-four (54) WomenNC CSW Fellowships have been awarded to young women and men demonstrating high motivation for involvement in regional and international women’s human rights issues and solutions.